IDE - Write Up

 ExecStart=/bin/sh -c 'echo "drac ALL=(root) NOPASSWD: ALL" > /etc/sudoers'

-This command will add our user drac
+This command will add our user drac into the sudoers file to run all the commands as root!

 So after editing the file, it should look like this: